Perl/PPCs/ppcs/ppcTODO-attributes-v2.md

 An attribute is defined primarily by a C callback function, to be invoked by the parser _as soon as_ it has finished parsing the declaration syntax.
 This callback function will be passed the target (i.e. the item to which the attribute is being attached), and the optional contents of the parentheses used as an argument to the attribute.
 There is no interesting return value from this callback function.

 An optional second callback function can be provided, for the purpose of parsing the incoming text from the source code into a value that the main apply function will use.
-Experience with the meta-programming layer in `Object::Pad` suggests this is useful, as often when meta-programming it is inconvenience to have to represent the parameters to an attribute as a flat text string.
+Experience with the meta-programming layer in `Object::Pad` suggests this is useful, as often when meta-programming it is inconvenient to have to represent the parameters to an attribute as a flat text string.

 Pointers to these two functions are found by a structure that is associated with the name of the new attribute, perhaps defined as the following (though exact parameter types are still an open issue; see below):